 - If you miss the original exam due to illness/misadventure, you may be eligible for a supplementary exam; apply for special consideration.
-Schools and individual courses cannot offer supps. - Students with borderline results are not offered supps. (... except potential graduands.) - Similar format to final exam. - Supp exams will be in T3 week 0 in CSE labs
+Schools and individual courses cannot offer supps. - Students with borderline results are not offered supps. (... except potential graduands.) - Similar format to final exam, also held in CSE labs - Supp exam centrally timetabled in week 0 (26/05 30/05) - If offerred supp, you will receive e-mail by 23/05 with time/location